 How much longer will the existing snowmaking system last?

-The current snowmaking system is nearing the end of its useful life.
-Replacing the existing system is one of the first priorities for the campaign.
-New snow guns were purchased in Fiscal Year (FY) 2015 and 2018, the electrical system was upgraded in FY 2016, and the pumps and piping will begin to be replaced in FY 2018.
+At the start of the campaign, Mad River Glen’s snowmaking system was nearing the end of its useful life.
+Replacing and upgrading the existing system has been one of the first priorities for the campaign.
+New snow guns were purchased in Fiscal Year (FY) 2015 and 2018, the electrical system was upgraded in FY 2016, the pump was replaced in FY 2018, and piping replacement began in FY 2018.

 How much emphasis has been placed on snowmaking in the campaign priorities?

 In 2014, management and Board of Trustees conducted a comprehensive study on the feasibility of expanding the snowmaking system.
-Three potential options were considered, including upgrading our existing system; expanding the system modestly to the 2,300-foot level; and adding an additional 47 acres of coverage to provide top to bottom skiing from the Sunnyside Double.
+Options that were presented ranged from replacing the existing system, to a major expansion of coverage that would provide top to bottom skiing from the Sunnyside Double.

-In addition to significant capital expenditures and very high operational costs, any options that would expand snowmaking terrain require finding a substantial new source of water and a suitable site for a storage pond somewhere downstream.
-The Cooperative does not own any land or have any water rights in that area, and currently those rights are not available for purchase.
+In addition to significant capital expenditures and very high operational costs, any option that would substantially expand snowmaking terrain requires finding a new source of water and building a storage pond downstream.
+This option is not currently possible because land in that area is privately held and rights are not for sale.

 How can Mad River Glen improve skiing on natural snow?

-Mad River Glen is using a number of snow management techniques to make the most of the existing snowfall.
+The campaign has funded erosion control work, including numerous new culverts in FY 2017 and 2018, as well as funding a summer trail crew so that the bare minimum amount of snow is necessary to provide skiing.
+Mad River Glen is also using a number of snow management techniques to make the most of the existing snowfall.
 For instance, Mad River has created “inventory areas” for stockpiling snow which can then be moved as needed to problem areas.
-Erosion control and trail maintenance techniques are used each summer so that the bare minimum amount of snow is necessary to provide skiing.
-The gravel work road is being grassed over to make trail surfaces smoother.

 What is the status of the 19th and 20th parcels?